chinstorff/chinstorff.github.com/_posts/2013-08-14-on-test-driven-development.md

 ---
 layout: post
 published: false
-title: On Test Driven Development
+title: On test driven development
 ---

 In July, I got contracted to write an API for an iOS app.
 I elected to use [Grape](https://github.com/intridea/grape) on top of [Rack](http://rack.github.io).
 It started off pretty manageable, with routes being fairly distinct from one another, and not relying on one another much.
 However, as the code grew, it became more and more difficult to track down bugs.
 I spent hours, sometimes days, hunting down minuscule bugs in the database code, database interactions, in everything.
 Bugs started appearing out of nowhere as I added new features.
 I decided I had enough, and wrote some tests.